ndglover/StorybookMaterialIcons/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## What is the issue
+When including a single material ui icon in my component the render time goes from instant to around 8 secs.
+If I copy the icon and create my own version it renders almost instantly again.

+When running the code outside of storybook there is no issue.

 ## How to see the issue

 In the project directory, you can run: